Giovanni Plana: Biography

 Plana was born in Voghera, Italy to Antonio Maria Plana and Giovanna Giacoboni.
 At the age of 15 he was sent to live with his uncles in Grenoble to complete his education.
 In 1800 he entered the École Polytechnique, and was one of the students of Joseph-Louis Lagrange.
 Joseph Fourier, impressed by Plana's abilities, managed to have him appointed to the chair of mathematics in a school of artillery in Piedmont in 1803, which came under the control of the French in 1805.
 In 1811 he was appointed to the chair of astronomy at the University of Turin thanks to the influence of Lagrange.
 He spent the remainder of his life teaching at that institution.

 Plana's contributions included work on the motions of the Moon, as well as integrals, (including the Abel–Plana formula), elliptic functions, heat, electrostatics, and geodesy.
 In 1820 he was one of the winners of a prize awarded by the Académie des Sciences in Paris based on the construction of lunar tables using the law of gravity.
 In 1832 he published the Théorie du mouvement de la lune, the same year he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 In 1834 he was awarded with the Copley Medal by the Royal Society for his studies on lunar motion.
 Charles Babbage visited Turin in 1840 at the invitation of Giovanni Plana.
 Plana became astronomer royal, and then in 1844 a Baron.
-At the age of 80 he was granted membership in the prestigious Académie des Sciences.
-He died in Turin.
+At the age of 80 he was granted membership in the prestigious French Academy of Sciences.
+Plana died in Turin on 20 January 1864, aged 82.